heikodam/Web-Analytics-and-KPIs-for-beginners-template/README.md

 -  Enable your repository to use Github Pages (as explained [here](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#enabling-github-pages-to-publish-your-site-from-master-or-gh-pages))
 -  Your page should now run on your Github Pages and send tracking data to Google Analytics.
 You can check so by accessing the Real-time report in Google Analytics.

-**Note:** you can also run the site on your personal local or remote web server insteaf of Github Pages.
+**Note:** you can also run the site on your **personal local or remote web server** instead of Github Pages.

 ## 1-event-tracking

 [https://bolland.github.io/Web-Analytics-and-KPIs-for-beginners-template/1-event-tracking/index.html](https://bolland.github.io/Web-Analytics-and-KPIs-for-beginners-template/1-event-tracking/index.html)

-Only continue to this lecture once you have successfully finishe setting up GA and the site in step 0.
+Please only continue with this step once you have successfully finish setting up GA and the site in step 0.

 This folder contains the same pages but adds **basic event tracking** to the buttons.
 Events triggered by clicking those buttons should appear in your Google Analytics view.